Tornc/low_effort_slop/README.md

 ## Merl network traffic observations

 I wasn't able to find any official documentation, so it had to be done through staring at the browser console.
-Hence, the explanations are nowhere near comprehensive.
+Hence, the explanations are not comprehensive nor guaranteed to be accurate.

 ### initialize_conversation